tristynb95/Bakery-Growth-Plan/README.md

 <br>
 <h3>📄 License**</h3>
-This project is proprietary and intended for use by GAIL's Bakery managers.
+This project is proprietary and intended for use by Bakery managers.
 All rights reserved.

 <br>
 <br>